Hinduism in the United Kingdom: Politics

 In the 2017 general election, eight Hindu MPs (five Conservative and three Labour) were elected to Parliament.

 During the 2019 general election, The Times of India reported that supporters of Narendra Modi's ruling Bharatiya Janata Party (BJP) were actively campaigning for the Tories in 48 marginal seats, and the Today programme reported that it had seen WhatsApp messages sent to Hindus across the country urging them to vote Conservative.
 Some British Indians spoke out against what they saw as the BJP's meddling in the UK election.
 The Hindu Council UK has been strongly critical of Labour, going as far as to say that Labour is "anti-Hindu" and objected to the party's condemnation of the Indian government's actions in the disputed territory of Kashmir.

-In 2022, Rishi Sunak became the first practicing Hindu British Prime Minister, as well as the first non-white Prime Minister of the United Kingdom.
+In 2022, Rishi Sunak became the first practicing Hindu British Prime Minister, as well as the first non-White Prime Minister of the United Kingdom.

 Economics

-The 2021 census for England and Wales recorded 66.9% of Hindus either owning their home with a mortgage (43.6%) or outright (23.3%).
+Hindus are more economically active than people of any other major religions.
+70% of Hindus are active economically active, falling just behind people stating to have "No religion".The 2021 census for England and Wales recorded 66.9% of Hindus either owning their home with a mortgage (43.6%) or outright (23.3%).
 27.6% rent privately or live rent free and the remaining 5.5% live in social housing.

 Hindus are on average the second wealthiest religious group after Jewish people in the UK.
 Employees who identified as Hindu have consistently had the second-highest median hourly earnings; in 2018, this was £13.80.